Bedbugs and scabies are parasites that’ll bite and prey on humans. So, what are the differences between scabies vs. bed bugs – and how to kill them?

 – Inspect all used couches, bedding, or furniture for signs of bed bugs before bringing them inside the house.

-– If needed, hire pest extermination professional or use sprays carefully according to the label directions.
+– If needed, hire a pest extermination professional or use sprays carefully according to the label directions.